Purwita165/todolist_app/README.md

 # WorkTracker
-Plan . rack .
+Plan .
+Track .
 Execute

 WorkTracker is a lightweight task management application built with Flutter and SQLite.
 The app is designed to help users plan, track, and execute tasks with progress tracking, priority levels, and simple task management.